 I can’t tell you the amount of time I have wasted striving for perfection…something I will never reach.
 But I allow this to cause extra stress, to make me drag my feet, and to not be as productive as I can be.
 How many of you understand this?

-Now I’m not advocating for anyone to turn in substandard work.
+Now I’m not advocating for anyone to do substandard work.
 But I am saying that sometimes we stress over things when no one else will notice or care.

 Take a step back and realize what you’ve accomplished is awesome and fantastic…and move on to your next task!

 Multitask…multitask…multitask!
 We hear this far too often.
 In fact, I used to be proud to tell everyone I was a great multitasker.
-I am here to tell you that multitasking does not save time nor does it make you more productive.
+I am here to tell you that multitasking doesn’t save time nor does it make you more productive.

-Our brains are incapable of processing multiple tasks at the same time, so our brain switches between the tasks.
-This actually slows us down by as much as 40%.
+Our brains are incapable of processing multiple tasks at the same time, so our brain switches between the tasks and actually can slow us down by as much as 40%.

-Since I’ve started monotasking, I know I am much more focused and I make fewer mistakes.
+Since I’ve started monotasking, I know I’m much more focused and make fewer mistakes.
 I’m able to complete one task and easily move on to the next without feeling the burnout from multitasking.

-Organization is key whether you work at home or in an office setting.
-If things are not in place, it will cause you to feel frazzled.
-You will also waste time looking for items.
+Organization is key whether you work at home or in a workplace.
+If things are not in place, it will cause you to feel frazzled and you’ll waste time looking for items.